robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 ---
-title: "Intro to Black-Scholes and option hedging"
+title: "Intro to Black-Scholes, implied volatility and hedging"
 summary: "
-A break down of how the black-scholes option pricing model works and how you can use it to hedge risks.
+A break down of how the black-scholes option pricing model works, what implied volatility is and how you can use the model to hedge risks.
 "

 date: "2023-08-19"